 - Global consumer spending in apps increased 36% from mid-March to early May while U.S. use of shopping apps soared 45%, according to AppsFlyer, a mobile marketing analytics firm.

-- As more employees worked from home during the first quarter of 2020, business app installs jumped 70% globally and user sessions increased 105% from a year ago.
+- As more employees worked from home during the first quarter of 2020, organization app installs jumped 70% globally and user sessions increased 105% from a year ago.

 - Food and drink app installs have risen 21% and installs of entertainment apps such as streaming services skyrocketed 132%, reports mobile measurement company Adjust.